 To see live updates of the construction check the Austin Hall Webcam

 In the fall of 2014, the newest building on campus will be a home for Oregon’s future business leaders and embody the authentic character of Oregon State that inspires students and faculty.
-Located on Jefferson Way next to the Women’s Building and directly across the street from Weatherford, the new home for the College of Business will be the anchor of a developing quad on campus.
+Located on Jefferson Way next to the Women’s Building and directly across the street from Weatherford, the new home for the College of Business will be the anchor of a developing area on campus.

-Austin Hall, named to reflect the $10 million commitment from alumni Ken and Joan Austin, will be an expansive 100,000 square feet that will include ten classrooms, a 250-seat auditorium, collaborative team rooms, more than 70 faculty offices, staff and program offices, a café and event space.
+Austin Hall, named to reflect the $10 million commitment from alumni Ken and the late Joan Austin, will be an expansive 100,000 square feet that will include ten classrooms, a 250-seat auditorium, collaborative team rooms, more than 70 faculty offices, staff and program offices, a café and event space.

 Donors have contributed $26.8 million toward a $30 million fundraising goal for the Austin Hall project.
 The goal includes $25 million for construction and $5 million to cover ongoing operations, maintenance and future technology upgrades.
 In addition to the private funds, the state legislature recently approved $24.1 million in lottery bonds for the project.